LankeyBoard/RulesGraph/generalRules.md

 slug: BASIC-ACTIONS

 ruleType: LISTCOMPACT\
-These Actions are available to all players all the time.
+These Actions are available to all characters.
+Each round a character can take 1 Action.

 ### Attack